MAT496-Monsoon2025-SNU/s-akash-langsmith-MAT496/README.md

 # S Akash - LangSmith Course Documentation for MAT496
+Note: All source files available in the relevant folders (Module 1, Module 2) titled the same as each video along with videos numbered in the description of the commit.
 ## Module 1
 ### Vid 1 (Basics of Tracing)
 Used @traceable decorator to trace how functions get executed in LangSmith.
 Understood what the basic idea of tracing is.